Last updated on April 14th, 2023 at 12:28 pm

-One of the largest cryptocurrency exchange Binance has sued Forbes for misleading article leading into “millions of dollars” in losses.
+One of the largest cryptocurrency exchange Binance has sued Forbes for a misleading article leading to “millions of dollars” in losses.

 Filing the lawsuit in the state of New Jersey against Forbes Media and two of its journalists, Michael del Castillo and Jason Brett, Binance claimed that “Leaked ‘Tai Chi’ Document Reveals Binance’s Elaborate Scheme To Evade Bitcoin Regulators” published by Forbes on Oct.
 29 was defamatory.

 The article contained an analysis of a scheme designed to “intentionally deceive regulators” in the United States.

 It detailed a plan to funnel revenue from a U.S. entity back to Binance while insulating the company from U.S. enforcement.

 Binance submitted that “The Story contains numerous false, misleading and defamatory statements about Binance.”